China's Currency, the Yuan or Renmimbi

 If China is guilty of currency manipulation, then so are many other countries.
 The United States was keeping the dollar low by maintaining interest rates at zero and accumulating the world's largest debt.
 This changed in 2014 when the dollar entered an asset bubble.
 Japan keeps its currency low by doing the same thing as China and buying dollars in the form of U.S. Treasurys.
 Even the EU has started lowering the euro by adopting its own form of quantitative easing.
 In other words, all exporting nations benefit from a weaker currency.

-China's Yuan Policy Keeps the Dollar Strong
+China's Yuan Policy Supports the Dollar Strength

 Right now, the dollar is used as the currency of choice for most international contracts.
 All oil contracts must be transacted in dollars.
 This has been the case since the Nixon Administration took the dollar off the gold standard in 1973.